e-zk/cpass/README.md

 # cpass
 Simple password manager written in Go, based on the [CryptoPass Chrome extension](https://github.com/dchest/cryptopass/ "CryptoPass GitHub") and compatible with the [Android implementation](https://f-droid.org/en/packages/krasilnikov.alexey.cryptopass/ "CryptoPass Android F-Droid Page")'s JSON backup files.

-The basic principle is that your password is generated from a secret, and your username/site pair:
+The basic principle is that your password is generated from a secret, and your username/site pair, then the resulting key is cut to the desired length:

-	password = base64(pbkdf2(secret, username@url))
+	password = base64(pbkdf2(secret, username@url))[:length]

-The password is then cut to the desired length.

-Note: the PBKDF2 algorithm used uses SHA-256, 5000 iterations.
+Note: The PBKDF2 algorithm used in cpass uses SHA-256, 5000 iterations.

-After the the secret key is given, cpass will copy the password to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.
+After the the secret key is given, cpass will copy the resulting pbkdf2 key (your password) to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.

 Currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).